vendia/blog/posts/2023-03-20-the-blockchain-emperors-new-clothes.md

 Availability means a system can respond to requests to read and write data.
 Resilience of the system itself, the data it stores, and the history of that data are all part of availability.

-## Data Protection in private permissioned blockchains
+## Data protection in private permissioned blockchains

 Private permissioned blockchains are "private" in that the network is closed to only invited and identified (i.e., authenticated) parties and "permissioned" in that different participants or users can have different levels of access.
 For businesses used to sharing data with others through APIs, these foundational security requirements will feel quite natural.
 For example, sensitive business data is not accessible to the world and API authorization is often dependent on the client's identity.